 WYOMING DAYS

-In 1890 Tom Horne left for Wyoming and found work as a range inspector.
+In 1890 Tom Horn left for Wyoming and found work as a range inspector.
 He was later commissioned as a Deputy U.S Marshal and also worked for the Pinkerton detective Agency.

 In 1898 he sought out his old friends in the military and offered his services.
 He was commissioned Chief Packmaster for General William Shafter.
 Prior to the Battle of San Juan Hill, Horne transported 500 pack mules to Cuba to provide support to Teddy Roosevelt’s Rough Rider charge.
 When Horne later caught the fever he was sent back to a friend’s ranch in Wyoming to recuperate.